melle002/ISTA220/Homework/ista220homework08.md

 Classes must be named

 #### 9. What does ref do?
-causes a method to return the same variabl
+passes by reference instead of copy

 #### 10. What does out do?
-if you use the keyword "out" then the function must set a value to that variable, i.e. it must output a value
+if you use the keyword "out" then the method must assign a value to that variable before it finishes, i.e. it must output a value

 #### 11. Describe boxing and unboxing in your own words
 Boxing is used to store value types in the garbage-collected heap.
 Boxing is an implicit conversion of a value type to the type object or to any interface type implemented by this value type.
 Unboxing is an explicit conversion from the type object to a value type or from an interface type to a value type that implements the interface.